markusmoenig/Eldiron/docs/docs/creator/tools/palette.md

 - delete entries
 - swap entries by drag and drop
 - edit the selected entry color and material values
-- apply the selected palette entry to geometry and Builder material slots
+- apply the selected palette entry to geometry

 ## Palette Dock